-Eight teams make the playoffs – four each in the American and National Leagues.
-The three division champs and one wild card – the team with the best record that does not win a division – qualify for the postseason.
+Ten teams make the playoffs – five each in the American and National Leagues.
+The three division champs and two wild cards – the two teams with the best records that do not win a division – qualify for the postseason.

 If there is a tie for any of the divisions or the wild card, there is a one-game playoff the day after the season to determine the team that advances.

 If there is a tie for a division and the losing team is assured of winning a wild card, there is no one-game playoff and the team that won the season series between the teams is named the division champion.
 If the teams split their season series equally, the team with the better record within the division wins the title.
 And if they're still tied, the team with the better record in the final 81 games is declared the winner.
 If they're still tied, that scenario is extended back to 82 games, 83 games, 84 games, etc.

 Beginning in 2012, a second wild card team was added.
 Prior to that, there had been just one wild card team in each league - the team with the best record that didn't win their division.